muarshad01/DeepSeek/Notes/lecture12_notes.md

 * __Note__: $W_Q(8,4)$ remains the same.
 * Instead of caching two large matrices, $K$ and $V$, we only cache one smaller, lower dimensional matrix $C_{KV}$.
 This single matrix becomes our highly-efficient cache.
 * When we need the full Keys ($K$) and Values($V$), we can resonstruct them on-the-fly from the compressed latent representation ($C_{KV}$).

 ***

+#### Preserving performance: Why head diversity maintained?
+* Up projection matrices: $W_{uK}$ and $W_{uV}$
+* These up projection matrices are multi-head.
+This means for each head, the content in these matrices is different - fundamentally different from GQA and MQA.
+* We have not shared anything across heads.
+* We have preseved the full diversity and expressive power of multi-head design.

+***